jmgonzmart/GSoC_ML_gene_annot/README.md

 - transcript_id: transcript identifier in our database
 - bbiotype: gene biotype category
-- rel_int_sup: relative intron support, log(intron score / average score of other introns in the same transcript)
+- rel_int_sup: relative intron support, log(intron score / average score of other introns in the same transcript) Note that 'coords' is used as an identifier.
+It is not an intended feature for a machine learning model.

 ## Input data